Kiddom’s Planner and Timeline are curriculum development tools that work together to help you plan ahead, then modify assignments when you need to.

 - Curriculum: This is one overarching set of units.
 Every new class has a “Master Curriculum” with the same name as the class.
 This curriculum will be shared with your co-teachers who have access to your class.
 You can also easily design personalized curriculum.

-- Unit: a unit can be organized around a topic or skill, and includes playlists or individual assignments.
+- Unit: a unit can be organized around a topic or skill, and includes assignment groups or individual assignments.
 Unit titles and descriptions are only visible to teachers — not students — as it is purely a way to organize things.

-- Playlist: a number of assignments that are grouped together to serve a purpose, such as remediation, self-paced instruction, differentiation, review, or by topic.
+- Assignment Group: a number of assignments that are grouped together to serve a purpose, such as remediation, self-paced instruction, differentiation, review, or by topic.
 The assignments in them can be assigned to students together as a set or individually.

 - Assignment: When you create an assignment in Planner, you can add an attachment from your computer, Google Drive, or Kiddom’s library and append standards.
 You will add due dates and grading settings when you assign it to students.